-The experienced attorneys and staff at Hand Ponist Horvath Smith & Rayl, LLC are dedicated to giving each client the personal service that they deserve and to boldly advocate for our client’s best interests.
-Hand Ponist understands that the litigation process and other legal concerns can be daunting and stressful; however, our law firm strives to ease the burden as much as possible for each of our clients.
-Our Indianapolis criminal lawyers want each client to feel that their case is important and that our firm is a part of their larger family support system.
-Regardless of your legal concerns, we intend to be with you every step of the way.
+The experienced attorneys and staff at Hand Ponist Horvath Smith & Rayl, LLC are dedicated to giving each client the personal service that they deserve and to boldly advocating for each client’s best interests.
+Hand Ponist understands that the litigation process and other legal concerns can be daunting and stressful.
+However, our law firm strives to ease the burden as much as possible for each of our clients.
+We want each client to feel that their case is important and that our firm is a part of their larger family support system.
+Regardless of whether you need an Indianapolis criminal lawyer or representation in a civil matter, we intend to be with you at every step of the way.

 Prosecutors must prove crimes beyond a reasonable doubt, which is a tough standard to meet.
 There are three classes of misdemeanors, and they are punished by a maximum of one year in jail.
 Felonies can be punished by a term of at least six (6) months of incarceration.
 Criminal convictions can have lasting consequences that persist for years after a sentence is served, limiting your ability to obtain education, jobs and housing.
 We have helped Indiana residents fight criminal charges ranging from misdemeanors to felonies like murder and sex crimes.
 We also handle appeals, petitions for post-conviction relief and expungements of arrests and convictions.